the-drunk-coder/megra/Tutorial/Appendix_B_Function_Reference.md

 ## `clear` - Clear Session

-Stops and deletes all present generators.
+Stops and deletes some or all present generators.

 ### Examples